 The Hanford Reach of Tri-Cities provides a sanctuary for the American Willow, along with other migratory birds and animals.
 In the months of August to November, the Willow Goldfinch can be seen in the famous nature sanctuary of the Hanford Reach, breeding and rearing their young, before flying off to somewhere else.

-The American Willow builds its nest in trees and among the bushes of the shrub steppes of Tri-Cities.
-The birds are very devoted parents to their brood, patiently feeding the helpless chicks with food regurgitated from their mouth.
+The American Willow builds its nest in trees and among the bushes of the shrub steppes of the Tri-Cities.
+The birds are very devoted parents to their brood, patiently feeding the helpless chicks with food regurgitated from their mouths.
 When a predator is sensed nearby, the female American Willow lets out a distress call for the male bird to hear.
 The male American Willow responds by flying around the area, trying to scare off the would-be predator.

 The Hanford Reach of the Tri-Cities of Pasco, Kennewick, and Richland makes an ideal place for the Willow Goldfinch to brood.
-The warm, blustery weather, abundant water and food source, and the unspoiled, protected wilderness of Hanford Reach provide the Willow Goldfinch with everything it needs to live and flourish.
+The warm, blustery weather, abundant water, and food source, and the unspoiled, protected wilderness of Hanford Reach provide the Willow Goldfinch with everything it needs to live and flourish.

-Among the many natural wonders of the Washington State, the American Willow prefers to breed in the Tri-Cities of Pasco, Kennewick, and Richland because the weather and the landscape of the Tri-Cities offer a uniquely dry, tropical climate, and lush grasslands and shrub-steppes that provide sustenance and protection.
+Among the many natural wonders of Washington State, the American Willow prefers to breed in the Tri-Cities of Pasco, Kennewick, and Richland because the weather and the landscape of the Tri-Cities offer a uniquely dry, tropical climate, and lush grasslands and shrub-steppes that provide sustenance and protection.

-For the residents of Tri-Cities, it is truly a privilege that the state bird of Washington should find haven among their land.
+For the residents of Tri-Cities, it is truly a privilege that the state bird of Washington should find haven in their land.
 Such a privilege carries with it the responsibility of keeping the Tri-Cities wilderness always welcoming to the American Willow and all other wildlife.